The American Pit Corso is a mixed breed of dog that brings together the American Pit Bull Terrier and the Italian Cane Corso.

 - It was actually a farm dog

-The main reason for this dog being bred was as a farm dog, but that has certainly changed into something that is more of a companion.
+The main reason for this dog being bred was as a farm dog, but that has certainly changed into something more of a companion.
 It was due to its hunting and protective instincts that it was viewed as being perfect for on a farm.

 - You might get a blue one